 Penalty for this subregulation: a fine of $1 000.

 [Regulation 10F inserted: Gazette 7 Dec 2018 p.
-4665-6.]
+4665-6; amended: Gazette 19 Jul 2019 p.
+2854.]

 10G.
 Chief Health Officer may request further information

-(1) This regulation applies if the Chief Health Officer directs a person in charge of a school to give a report to the Chief Health Officer in respect of a child who has not, or children who have not, been immunised against a vaccine preventable notifiable infectious disease.
+(1) This regulation applies if the Chief Health Officer directs a person to give a report to the Chief Health Officer under regulation 10C(1).

-(2) The Chief Health Officer may, when giving the direction or at a later time, request the person in charge of the school to give further information necessary to assist in preventing, controlling or abating a public health risk that might foreseeably arise from the child or children not being immunised against the vaccine preventable notifiable infectious disease.
+(2) The Chief Health Officer may, when giving the direction or at a later time, request the person to give to the Chief Health Officer further information necessary to assist in preventing, controlling or abating a public health risk that might foreseeably arise from a child or children in respect of whom the report is given not being immunised against a vaccine preventable notifiable infectious disease.

 (3) Information requested under subregulation (2) may, without limitation, include —

-(a) the name or names, and other identifying information, of the child or children; and
+(a) the name or names, and other identifying information, of a child who has not, or children who have not, been immunised against a vaccine preventable notifiable infectious disease; and

 (b) the name and contact details of the responsible person for the child or children.